-Turn one dumb outlet into two smart ones for just $7.49
+Turn one dumb outlet into two smart ones for just $7.49 (Update: Sold out)

 Bonus deal: Save $90 on this adorable mini-fridge for college kids

 "Totes adorbs."
-That's how my daughter would describe the Magic Chef Retro 2-Door Mini Fridge, currently on sale for $159 at Home Depot.
+That's how my daughter would describe the Magic Chef retro two-door mini fridge, currently on sale for $159 at Home Depot.
 That's $90 off the regular price.

 And look at the thing: Totes adorbs is right!
-Available in four 50s-style colors, it's basically a shrunken (3.2-cubic-foot) version of the classic Magic Chef -- complete with old-fashioned handles.
+Available in four '50s-style colors, it's basically a shrunken (3.2-cubic-foot) version of the classic Magic Chef -- complete with old-fashioned handles.

-Inside it's a little better -- scratch that, a lot better -- than your typical college-dorm mini-fridge, as it has a full freezer compartment, a crisper drawer, interior lighting and even glass shelves.
+Inside it's a little better -- scratch that, a lot better -- than your typical college dorm mini-fridge, as it has a full freezer compartment, a crisper drawer, interior lighting and even glass shelves.

 I love stuff like this.
 Kinda makes me wish I was headed off to college next month.